Xilinx/Vitis_Libraries/docs/api-reference.rst

 |image8|

-Whereas, in Vitis vision implementation, the accumulated weighted image is stored separately.
+Whereas, in Vitis Vision implementation, the accumulated weighted image is stored separately.

 |image9|